barisicgroup/unf/README.md

 - **UNF to Cadnano converter (Python)**
   - Converts given UNF file to one or more Cadnano files, one for each UNF-stored lattice.
-  - The conversion does not convert colors at the moment.
   - Insertions are converted to Cadnano loops.
 Deletions are currently not converted to Cadnano skips (aka "red crosses") but the strands itself skip the corresponding cells in Cadnano so the information remains preserved.

 # Other scripts documentation